rocketbase-io/commons-auth/README.md

 * password forgot/reset flow
 * admin endpoints to crud users + invites
 * invite user flow to allow others to join your application
-* forms to register/fogot-password/invite etc.
+* forms to register/forgot-password/invite etc.
+* as admin - impersonate as someone else to check app-behaviour

 I've added an swagger api-documentation.
 You can find it within [src](./commons-auth-api/src/doc/swagger) of [swaggerHub](https://app.swaggerhub.com/apis-docs/melistik/commons-auth/)